Hello and WELCOME!

 To give them a more spooky look, I decided to try a crackle technique I had discovered on Pinterest a while ago.
 This technique is SO COOL!!
 It was the first time I had ever done it, so when the crackle happened I was totally amazed!!

-I took a couple of the Tim Holtz Corked Vials and a couple vintage bottles that I had in my stash, and painted them with Ranger Glue-N-Seal, then set them aside to dry.
+I took a couple of the Tim Holtz Corked Vials and a couple vintage bottles that I had in my stash, and painted them with Ranger Glue-N-Seal or Distress Collage Matte Medium, then set them aside to dry.

 After they were dry, I applied a coat of Distress Crackle Paint-Crystal Rock Candy, with my finger, and set them aside to dry…